 It was named for Governor John P. St. John, who served from 1879 to 1883.
-However was renamed Logan County in 1887, in honor of the late Union General John A. Logan.
+However, it was renamed Logan County in 1887 in honor of the late Union General John A. Logan.
 This came about after Governor St. John lost favor with the Republican Party after he left it to become the leader of the Prohibitionists.

-The landscape of the county included level plains with a very small portion rough and bluffy.
-The north fork of the Smoky Hill River entered in the northwest and flowed southeast for some distance before uniting with the south fork, which then flowing southeast into Gove County.
+The county’s landscape included level plains with a very small portion that is rough and bluffy.
+The north fork of the Smoky Hill River entered the northwest and flowed southeast for some distance before uniting with the south fork, flowing southeast into Gove County.
 Twin Butte, Turkey, and Hackberry Creeks were important tributaries.

 When Kansas became a state in 1861, western Kansas counties remained unorganized for many years.
-The region continued to be utilized by Plains Indians, was a vast buffalo hunting ground, and potential highway to the sparsely settled West.
+The region continued to be utilized by Plains Indians as a vast buffalo hunting ground and potential highway to the sparsely settled West.
 However, the necessity of connections with Denver, Colorado, and the Pacific coast created a demand for a short, convenient, and fast route to the west.

 In the 1860s, the Smoky Hill Trail became prominent.
-This trail, along the Smoky Hill River, provided a route to Fort Wallace and then west to Colorado toward California.
+Along the Smoky Hill River, this trail provided a route to Fort Wallace and then west to Colorado toward California.
 In Logan County, the trail followed the Smoky Hill River through present-day Russell Springs.
-The trail then crossed the north fork of the river and extended along the south fork to Fort Wallace, then to the west.
-Three stage lines made their way across the trail including the Butterfield Overland Despatch, Overland Express, and Wells-Fargo.
+The trail then crossed the river’s north fork and extended along the south fork to Fort Wallace, then to the west.
+Three stage lines crossed the trail, including the Butterfield Overland Despatch, Overland Express, and Wells Fargo.

 In the meantime, the Union Pacific Railroad was advancing further across the plains, creating the need to create two new counties, and in 1868, Gove and Wallace Counties were created.
 The importance of the Smoky Hill Trail came to a close as the railroad continued across the frontier.

-In the meantime, a number of towns were established in the county including Oakley, Winona, Monument, McAllaster, Page, and others.
-Some of these were “real” settlements, while others, were little more than “town on paper,” created by speculators in hopes of vying for the county seat and making money.
+In the meantime, several towns were established in the county, including Oakley, Winona, Monument, McAllaster, Page, and others.
+Some of these were “real” settlements, while others were little more than “towns on paper,” created by speculators in hopes of vying for the county seat and making money.

-One of these was Logansport, which was laid out in 1887 by the Union Pacific Town Site Company, but never had any residents.
-Another was St. John Center that was laid out in December 1855 but had already dropped from existence before the 1887 county seat election was held.
+One of these was Logansport, which was laid out in 1887 by the Union Pacific Town Site Company but never had any residents.
+Another was St. John Center, which was laid out in December 1855 but had already dropped from existence before the 1887 county seat election.
 Ennis City had dreams of becoming the largest city in western Kansas, but a town was never formed.

-Considerable excitement was occasioned in the summer of 1888 by the discovery of a vein of nickel a few miles southwest of Russell Springs Inside of a few weeks, more than 60 mining claims had been taken in the rocky portions of the county.
-This began the quarrying industry of lime and sandstone which contributed to the economy of the county.
+Considerable excitement was occasioned in the summer of 1888 by the discovery of a vein of nickel a few miles southwest of Russell Springs.
+Within a few weeks, more than 60 mining claims had been taken in the rocky portions of the county.
+This began the quarrying industry of lime and sandstone, which contributed to the county’s economy.

 By 1910, the county’s population peaked at 4,240.
-At that time were post offices at Russell Springs, Edith, Elkader, Gill, McAllaster, Monument, Oakley, Page, Poe, and Winona.
+At that time, there were post offices at Russell Springs, Edith, Elkader, Gill, McAllaster, Monument, Oakley, Page, Poe, and Winona.
 There were also 40 organized school districts and a daily stagecoach still ran from Russell Springs to Winona.
 About half of the county was under cultivation, primarily growing corn, sorghum, and wheat.
-Livestock was also a large contributor to the economy.
+Livestock was also a significant contributor to the economy.

-In 1911 and in 1937, the City of Oakley tried to get the county seat moved from Russell Springs to Oakley.
+In 1911 and 1937, the City of Oakley tried to get the county seat moved from Russell Springs to Oakley.
 In support, they stated that Russell Springs had never recorded a population of over 200 residents, while Oakley was much larger.
-A county seat change required legal changes from the Kansas Legislature, petitions, population statistics, and more.
-Nothing came of the 1911 attempt, but in 1937 it appeared like the move might occur as Oakley was the only city in the county that had shown significant gains in population.
+A county seat change required legal changes from the Kansas Legislature, petitions, population statistics, etc. Nothing came of the 1911 attempt, but in 1937, it appeared like the move might occur as Oakley was the only city in the county that had shown significant gains in population.

-In the end, it was determined that the decision must come to a vote and an election was held on November 8, 1937.
+In the end, it was determined that the decision must come to a vote, and an election was held on November 8, 1937.
 The vote was 1,088 for relocation and 1,084 against relocation of the county seat.
-But, Kansas statutes required 55% of the voters to relocate the county seat and Oakley lost its bid.
+However, Kansas statutes required 55% of the voters to relocate the county seat, and Oakley lost its bid.

 That changed in 1960 when Oakley possessed over 50% of Logan County’s population.
-At that time, Russell Springs, failing to grow in population, contained only two percent of the population of the county, making it one of the smallest county seat towns in Kansas.
-Once again the county seat site was presented to a vote, but the count differed by only three votes.
+At that time, Russell Springs, failing to grow in population, contained only two percent of the county’s population, making it one of the smallest county seat towns in Kansas.
+Once again, the county seat site was presented to a vote, but the count differed by only three votes.
 The outcome ended up with the Kansas Supreme Court.
-In 1963, it was settled and the court ordered the county seat moved to Oakley.
-In July 1963 the county officials moved out of the old courthouse.
+In 1963, it was settled, and the court ordered the county seat moved to Oakley.
+In July 1963, the county officials moved out of the old courthouse.
 A new courthouse was completed on West Second Street in Oakley in 1965.
-Today the two-story Renaissance-style brick and stone old courthouse building in Russell Springs serves as the Butterfield Trail Museum.
+Today, the two-story Renaissance-style brick and stone old courthouse building in Russell Springs serves as the Butterfield Trail Museum.

 One of the county’s most distinctive features is a mile-long stretch of Smoky Hill Chalk bluffs that tower 100 feet high over the Smoky Hill River.
-These bluffs are called “Little Jerusalem” for its resemblance to an ancient walled city.
-In 2016, the Nature Conservancy purchased the property and the Little Jerusalem Badlands State Park opened in October 2019.
+These bluffs are called “Little Jerusalem” for their resemblance to an ancient walled city.
+In 2016, the Nature Conservancy purchased the property, and the Little Jerusalem Badlands State Park opened in October 2019.

-Today, Oakley, Kansas remains the county seat and is the largest town in the county.
-Its population is about 2840 today.
+Today, Oakley, Kansas, remains the county seat and is the largest town in the county.
+Its population is about 2840.